kongnyuroger/EXPENSE-T/README.md

 ## 🙋‍♂️ Author

-Built by **Kongnyu Roger** — a minimal, no-fluff personal finance tracker for everyday use.
+Built by **Kongnyu Roger Tafor** — a minimal, no-fluff personal finance tracker for everyday use.

 ---